Olaminiyi/24.Setting-up-EKS-with-Terraform-Deploying-Jenkins-Server-using-Helm/README.md

-# 24.Setting up EKS with Terraform and Deploying through Jenkins Server using Helm
+# 24.Setting up EKS with Terraform and Deploying through Jenkins Server using Helm.

 In this extensive project, our primary emphasis will be on the practical real-world implementation of Kubernetes deployment and management.
 This involves a series of tasks geared toward guaranteeing the resilience and scalability of our system.
 The key objectives include: